ppstudiosdev/scaled_minecraft/README.md

 # Scaled Minecraft based on Minestom (1.21.1)

 Scaled Minecraft is a Minecraft Server designed for Minestom to manage and load/unload specific areas of the world dynamically based on instance configurations.
-This plugin is particularly useful for large-scale servers where different instances or zones need to be managed separately to optimize performance.
+This Server is particularly useful for large-scale servers where different instances or zones need to be managed separately to optimize performance.

 ## Features